ionic-team/ionic-docs/src/pages/developing/hardware-back-button.md

 There are situations where you might want to have multiple handlers fired.
 Each handler callback passes in a function as a parameter that can be used to tell the framework to call the next handler.

+## Hardware Back Button in a Browser

+When running your app in a mobile browser or as a PWA, hardware back button customization will be limited.
+This is because Capacitor and Cordova expose additional features that are not exposed in a normal web browser.
+For example, closing overlays and menus via the hardware back button are functionalities that are currently not supported when running your app in a mobile browser.
+These are known limitations and do not currently have straightforward solutions.

+For complete hardware back button support, we recommend using Capacitor or Cordova.

 ## Basic Usage

 <docs-tabs>